 The latter allows a full desktop to be hosted within the data center servers so that it can be accessed from any device, so long as there’s an available internet connection and a login account.
 The desktop can be fully customized, and all applications that are used are also hosted in the cloud and available to the end-user.
 Even desktop backgrounds and suchlike are consistently available across devices, making it an ideal choice for businesses that use remote workers and/or field staff.

-This is where a business network, including servers, web servers, and email, are hosted in a data center, and again, this does away with the need for a large amount of cash to be outlaid by a business to have an IT infrastructure.
-This is now quickly becoming a more popular cloud service and is catching up SaaS in popularity.
+This is where a business network, including servers, web servers, and email, is hosted in a data center, and again, this does away with the need for a large amount of cash to be outlaid by a business to have an IT infrastructure.
+This is now quickly becoming a more popular cloud service and is catching up with SaaS in popularity.

-Powerful servers and a good network are often very expensive to set up, so the option of being able to have a hosted infrastructure is an attractive one too small business.
+Powerful servers and a good network are often very expensive to set up, so the option of being able to have a hosted infrastructure is an attractive one too small businesses.
 Again, it’s a monthly pay service, and as with all cloud services is highly flexible and scalable.
 You can increase power and storage space easily, or remove as required, meaning that your business only ever pays for what it needs.

 This is a must for businesses of all sizes and is perfect for protecting and retaining data, especially when used in a hybrid scenario where traditional backup procedures are still in place and supplemented by the cloud.
 Losing data, as previously mentioned, can be fatal to a small business and should your business be required to comply with PCI DSS regulations.
 Should you fail to comply, it’s likely that your business will incur large fines in the event of a breach or data loss as well as harming customer confidence.